Stefanvuia/Assignment-week3group/README.md

 ## API

 We are planning to use the Nominatim API for geocoding and location information, such as longitude, latitude, full address, and location type.
-This API uses OpenStreetMap data, the documentation can be found at <https://nominatim.org/release-docs/develop/api/Overview/#nominatim-api>.
+This API uses OpenStreetMap data, the API documentation can be found at [here](https://nominatim.org/release-docs/develop/api/Overview/#nominatim-api "Nominatim Manual").
 Example outputs from Java and Hoppscotch.io can be found below, see `src/Main.java` for the full java code.

 ![example api call](img/api_web_ex.png "web example")